Recycling Scraps: Improving Private Learning by Leveraging Intermediate Checkpoints: Introduction

-To address the above issue, we propose to use the last $k$ checkpoints of a single run of a DP ML algorithm as a proxy for the $k$ final checkpoints from independent runs.
-This does not incur any additional privacy cost to the DP ML algorithm.
-Furthermore, it is readily useful in practice as it does not incur additional training computation and can work with any algorithm that produces intermediate checkpoints.
+To this end,~\emph{for the first time we quantify the uncertainty that DP noise adds} to DP training procedure~\emph{using only a single training run}.
+We propose to use the last $k$ checkpoints of a single run of a DP ML algorithm as a proxy for the $k$ final checkpoints from independent runs.
+This does not incur \emph{any additional privacy cost} to the DP ML algorithm.
+Furthermore, it is useful in practice as it does not incur additional training compute, and can work with any algorithm having intermediate checkpoints.
+Finally, it doesn't require changing the underlying model or algorithm, unlike some other methods for uncertainty estimation (e.g., the use of Bayesian neural networks \cite{Zhang21Bayesian}).

-Theoretically, we consider using the sample variance of a statistic $f(\theta)$ computed at the checkpoints $\theta_{t_1}, \ldots, \theta_{t_k}$ as an estimator of the variance of the statistic $f(\theta_{t_k})$, i.e., the statistic at the final checkpoint, and give a bound on the bias of this estimator.
-As expected, our bound on the bias decreases as the ``\emph{burn-in}'' time $t_1$ as well as the time between checkpoints both increase.
-Intuitively, our proof shows that (i) as the burn-in time increases, the marginal distribution of each $\theta_{t_i}$ approaches the distribution of $\theta_{t_k}$, and (ii) as the time between checkpoints increases, any pair $\theta_{t_i}, \theta_{t_j}$ approaches pairwise independence.
-Both (i) and (ii) are proven via a mixing time bound, which shows that starting from any point distribution $\theta_0$, the Markov chain given by DP-SGD approaches its stationary distribution at a certain rate.
-On the empirical end, we show that our method consistently provides reasonable lower bounds on the uncertainty quantified using the more accurate (but privacy and computation intensive) method that uses independent runs.
+Theoretically, we consider using (a rescaling of) the sample variance of a statistic $f(\theta)$ at checkpoints $\theta_{t_1}, \ldots, \theta_{t_k}$ as an estimator of the variance of any convex combination of $f(\theta_{t_i})$, i.e., any weighted average of the statistics at the checkpoints, and give a bound on the bias of this estimator.
+As expected, our bound on the error decreases as the ``\emph{burn-in}'' time $t_1$ and the time between checkpoints $t_2$ both increase.
+An upshot of this analysis is that getting $k$ nearly i.i.d. checkpoints requires fewer iterations than running $k$ independent runs of $t_1$ iterations. ~\emph{In turn, under a fixed privacy constraint, using the sample variance of the checkpoints can provide more samples and thus tighter confidence intervals than the independent runs method}; see the remark in Section~\ref{sec:uncertainty} for details.

-\mypar{Related work on Checkpoint aggregations} \citep{chen2017checkpoint,izmailov2018averaging} explore checkpoint aggregation methods to improve performance in (non-DP) ML settings, but observe negligible performance gains.
-To our knowledge, \cite{de2022unlocking} is the only work in the DP ML literature that uses intermediate checkpoints post training.
-They apply an exponential moving average (EMA) over the checkpoints of DP-SGD, and note non-trivial gains in performance.
-However, we propose various aggregation methods that outperform EMA on standard benchmarks.